halcy/Mastodon.py/docs/index.rst

         'header_static': # URL for their header image, never animated 'source': # Additional information - only present for user dict returned
                   # from account_verify_credentials()
+        'moved_to_account': # If set, an account dict of the account this user has
+                            # set up as their moved-to address.
     }

     mastodon.account_verify_credentials()["source"]